Matthew Catavolo: International career

-Catavolo made his debut in the Canadian program attending a camp with the Canada U17 team in March 2019.
+Catavolo made his debut in the Canadian program, attending a camp with the Canada U17 team in March 2019.
 He was subsequently named to the rosters for the 2019 CONCACAF U-17 Championship and the 2019 FIFA U-17 World Cup.

-In April 2022 he received his first call up to the under-20s for a pair of friendlies against Costa Rica.
+In April 2022, he received his first call-up to the under-20s for a pair of friendlies against Costa Rica.
 In the first game on April 15, Catavolo scored his first goal for the youth teams, netting the third goal in a 3–0 victory.
 In June 2022, he was named to the Canadian U-20 team for the 2022 CONCACAF U-20 Championship.
-He scored his first goal in an official international competition on June 22 against Saint Kitts & Nevis U20.
+He scored his first goal in an official international competition on June 22 against Saint Kitts & Nevis U20, where he scored two goals in a 4-0 victory.